jorisroovers/ralphy/README.md

 # Ralphy
 Simple image scan organizing tool written in NodeJS using electron.
 Mainly for personal use, no intention to make this distributable or production-quality at this point.
+Ralphy works together with a google apps script (see ```google-apps/Code.gs```) that does automatic file moving based on filename conventions applied by ralphy.

 To get started:
 ```bash